Can a Buyer with New Job Quality for a Home Loan?

 Congratulations on the New Job in Austin

 Austin is a booming town if you haven’t heard.
-Many potential homebuyers think the with a new placement, they can’t buy a home right away.
-Despite the assumption that when one moves to a new town to start a new job that she will have to rent for a while, this is not always the case.
+Many potential homebuyers think that with a new placement, they can’t buy a home right away, despite the assumption that when one moves to a new town to start a new job that they will have to rent for a while; this is not always the case.
 Furthermore, in a competitive sellers market, buyers might not want to wait.

 New job, new home, no problem!